DevOps UAT / Security Scanner /

 - "*-summary.txt"

-3. Testing with real examples beats testing with hello-world
+3. Testing with realistic examples

 • Hardcoded credentials